 A cavity begins to form because of the presence of damaging bacteria and acid breakdown in the mouth.
 The tooth is composed of two layers, an outer thinner Enamel covering a deeper layer called Dentin.
 Once the initial breach of the tooth structure has occurred, the tooth becomes weak and prone to further destruction by the bacteria.
 Cavities that are only in the Enamel layer are considered small and most often have no symptoms, unlike cavities that have grown deeper into the Dentin, which are usually sensitive to cold and sweet foods and drinks.

 The major source of bad breath is food particles left behind in the mouth allowing high bacterial activity.
-This bacteria causes bad odors in the mouth.
-Besides having a healthy mouth, brushing combined with flossing have the ability to remove these food particles therefore avoiding foul odors.
+These bacteria cause bad odors in the mouth.
+Besides having a healthy mouth, brushing combined with flossing have the ability to remove these food particles, therefore, avoiding foul odors.

-In some cases these methods alone are not sufficient, and the addition of an oral rinse may greatly help.
+In some cases, these methods alone are not sufficient, and the addition of an oral rinse may greatly help.
 There are many over the counter mouth rinses that are effective at removing bad breath.
-Another solution is to change the type of tooth paste used, from person to person different toothpaste will have different effectiveness.
+Another solution is to change the type of toothpaste used, from person to person different toothpaste will have different effects.

 Implants can be used to replace a single tooth or a whole arch of teeth.
 Some individuals with dentures, also known as plates, have a difficult time eating and functioning with these dentures because of bone loss most often associated with increasing age.
 Dental implants can be placed in the arch and plates can later be affixed to these implants, allowing a stable denture that is much stronger and more comfortable than before.